 It is important that all legal formalities be satisfied for a contract to be valid such as stamp duty.
 To be enforceable it is also required that the contract create a legal obligation.
 A one-directional consideration is considered friendly relations and a two-directional consideration a legal one.

 If you need help with features of a valid contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.